ReliaQualAssociates/ramstk/docs/user/function.rst

 Adding and Removing Functions from the Module Book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+A new RAMSTK Program database will have no functions.
+Functions are hierarchical.
+Sibling functions share the same level in the hierarchy.
+Child functions are at the next lower level in hierarchy.
+You would add a sibling function as the first function in a new RAMSTK Program database.

-To add a new Function at the same indenture level as the currently selected
+To add a new Function at the same indenture level (sibling) as the currently selected Function:
-Function:

 * Press the 'Add Sibling' button to the left of the function tree.
 * Right click on the function tree and select 'Add Sibling' from the pop-up menu.

-To add a new Function one indenture level lower than the currently selected
+To add a new Function one indenture level lower (child) than the currently selected Function:
-Function:

 * Press the 'Add Child' button to the left of the function tree.
 * Right click on the function tree and select 'Add Child' from the pop-up menu.